nudon/ubiquitous-chainsaw/README.md

 # ubiquitous-chainsaw
-Small repo for some audio processing code.
+repo for some audio processing code.
-Github suggested the name and it sounded cool.

-Currently playing around with sound library basics.

-Next goal is to be able to parse audio files and extract groups of sounds, such as a a series of notes.

-Upon success of that goal, come up with some metric for defining and comparing groups of sounds.

-Upon success of that goal, attempt to reconstruct songs soley using "sound-fonts" extracted from other songs.
+currently ubiquitous chainsaw extracts important sounds from songs and is able to map the extracted sounds from one song to the template of important sounds found in another.

-If all that works, it would be cool to toy around with generating new song compositions from some corpus, either using a large soundbank of samples or attempting to synthesize everything from sinewaves and lots of effects.
+If I'm able to, it would be cool to toy around with generating new song compositions from some corpus, either using a large soundbank of samples or attempting to synthesize everything from sinewaves and lots of effects.
 But that's pretty far off.

 libraries used in this.